-Wine and cheese are a reliable pair, but for your next get-together, spice up your food and drink pairings with unexpected libations and heartier snacks.
+Wine and cheese are a reliable pair, but if you’re looking to change it up these days, spice up your food and drink pairings with unexpected libations and heartier snacks.
 We talked with Suzanne Halperin, VP, Catering & Banquet Brand Operations at Kimpton, to get her suggestions for the trendiest food and beverage pairings right now, and how to make them work.
+These are great to keep in mind for your future gatherings, or just create a little excitement for dinner at home.
 Here our five new favorites:

 The pairing: Whiskey + BBQ

 The party: Father’s Day, 4th of July, Labor Day, any summer party

 How to pair it: Whiskey and barbecue were made for one another.
 Whiskey (our pick is bourbon because it’s aged in charred oak barrels) highlights the smoky, maple flavors that complement barbecue, and the underlying sweetness of bourbon matches the sweetness in barbecue sauces and marinades.
 Scotch whiskey also pairs well with the earthy-charcoal flavors in smoked meats, while lighter Japanese single malt whisky works with grilled vegetables and fish.